Joshua-Anderson/digiphoto-blog/chapter3/_posts/2014-11-21-self-reflective.md

 layout: post
 ---

 Over the past few month, I have grown quite a bit as a photographer.
-These are  few of the pictuer I think show my growth as a photographer.
+These are few of the pictures I think show my growth as a photographer.

 <img class="post-image" src="https://s3.amazonaws.com/xatigo/tree.jpg" alt="">

 I think that this picture demonstrates my ability to use depth of field to get an artistic efect.
-It also demonstareates good framing with the sharp tree ading contrast to the blury background.
+It also demonstrates good framing with the sharp tree ading contrast to the blury background.

 <img class="post-image" src="https://s3.amazonaws.com/xatigo/snow.jpg" alt="">